Article Image

 o Annual "Public Service Excellence Awards" at departmental and district levels.

-o Use of digital dashboards to track and reward performance metrics.
+o Digital dashboards are used to track and reward performance metrics.

 o Independent committees to examine unresolved grievances and suggest systemic reforms.

-o Quarterly reports to be placed before the Cabinet Secretariat for consideration.
+o Quarterly reports to be submitted to the Cabinet Secretariat for consideration.

 Leave a comment